-Birmingham-based Rebecca is a fully independent artist creating original blues/rock music with her co-songwriter Steve Birkett and releasing it on her own label Mad Hat Records, selling it via her own online store and other online physical and digital outlets via Cargo Records.
+Birmingham-based Rebecca is a fully independent artist creating original blues/rock music with her co-songwriter Steve Birkett and releasing it on her own label Mad Hat Records, part of her own company that manages all aspects of the production chain from creation through manufacture to marketing, promotion and sales.
+Worldwide physical and digital distribution is undertaken by Cargo Records.

 With a strong settled line-up on and off the stage, the band set out to grow its reputation and increase its audience.
 The outcome was a growing fan base that showed its support by voting Rebecca as Female Vocalist of the Year and Emerging Artist of the Year in the British Blues Awards 2016.
 And the band’s live performances were so popular that the 2017 live album BeLive was a necessary response to fan demand.